-Maya – The Illusion of “Self” Part 1: Karma & The Conditioned Self
+Maya – The Illusion of “Self” Part 1: Karma and The Conditioned Self

 These two words, the mere fragment of a statement, and yet an all-encompassing declaration in and of itself, are the most provocative and powerful utterance in our human language.
-Whatever word we choose to place after this little snippet of a sentence is usually an uninspiring and very diminutive appraisal that we each hold of ourselves, as a series of labels that we identify with and subsequently take into the world every day.
+Whatever word we choose to place after this little snippet of a sentence is usually an uninspiring and very diminutive appraisal that we each hold of ourselves, as a series of labels that we identify with, pin to ourselves, and subsequently take into the world every day.

-Who we think we are is relative at best because, at the level of our egoic mind, we see ourselves only through the lens of all our social conditioning, and sadly never see the “essence” of anything.
+Who we “think” we are is relative at best because, at the level of our egoic mind, we see ourselves only through the lens of our social conditioning, and sadly never see the “essence” of anything.

 The “conditioned-self” that we tend to identify so strongly with, is only an accumulation of impressions and/or beliefs we’ve gathered about ourselves over the course of a lifetime and pieced together as a collage of adjectives we would use to best describe ourselves.